 Several laser methods for treating an enlarged prostate gland (benign prostatic hyperplasia, or BPH) are now being used.
 Laser therapy uses a laser beam to remove the part of the prostate that is blocking the urethra.
 The procedure is done under either a general or spinal anesthetic.
 Most men who have laser treatment of BPH are able to leave the hospital the same or the next day.

 While several laser methods are used, in general they all either sear (laser ablation) or vaporize (laser vaporization) the prostate tissue.

 - As the seared tissue heals, it shrinks, dead tissue falls off, and the blockage is reduced.
 This may require several days.

 - With vaporization, a channel is immediately opened, allowing the free flow of urine.

 Studies comparing laser methods with transurethral resection of the prostate (TURP) have found that:

 - Laser therapies improve symptoms about the same as TURP.1, 2

 - Laser therapies improve quality of life about as well as TURP.3

-Compared to men who have TURP, men who have a laser therapy have a shorter hospital stay.4
+- Compared to men who have TURP, men who have a laser therapy have a shorter hospital stay.4

-Men who have a laser therapy need to have another treatment more often than men who have TURP.3
+- Men who have a laser therapy need to have another treatment more often than men who have TURP.3